Mourvèdre Grape Variety: A Mover and Shaker

 Guide to French Red Wine: Read more

-Yet it would be a mistake to view Pinot Meunier as the poor relation, notwithstanding the entrenched apathy from some producers.
+Yet it would be a mistake to view Pinot Meunier as a poor relation, notwithstanding the entrenched apathy from some producers.
 Although the grape lacks the global fame of Burgundy’s signature red variety, Pinot Meunier contributes greatly to the finest and most iconic of Europe’s sparkling wines.
-Krug’s cellar master Julie Cavil is a passionate advocate of the grape, using Meunier to add body, spice, and richness to the house’s complex and powerfully structured cuvées.
+Krug’s cellar master, Julie Cavil, is a passionate advocate of the grape, using Meunier to add body, spice, and richness to the house’s complex and powerfully structured cuvées.
 Despite the technological revolution sweeping the wine world, winemaker-led assemblage remains the most critical stage of the long and convoluted process that makes or breaks Champagne.
 When it’s time to make the tough decisions, a judicious amount of Pinot Meunier can transform a lackluster blend into a thing of great beauty.
 All great Champagne owes everything to the human touch.

 Despite common belief, Champagne established its reputation as a still wine region long before sparkling wines emerged.
 In the 10th century, Pinot Meunier was being exported to the inns of Paris as a brisk and acidic red, valued by local growers for its ability to ripen in cooler vintages.
 However, the precise origins of the grape are unknown, although many viticulturists assume that Meunier is part of the Pinot family, presumably mutating at some point in the ancient past.
 Interestingly, recent research has suggested that Pinot Meunier may have different ancestry, although no conclusive evidence supports this claim.
 Nevertheless, it is becoming trendy for certain growers to refer to the red grape simply as Meunier to further differentiate it from Pinot Noir.